“Where do you get your protein?”

 This multivitamin’s tablets have a pleasant citrus aroma, are incredibly easy to swallow (thanks to softgel power!), and contain no harmful or sketchy additives to bulk up their content.

-They have exactly what vegans need to thrive, and nothing more!
+They have exactly what vegans need to thrive on a whole food plant based diet, and nothing more!

 This is the only vegan multivitamin that contains two different forms of vitamin B12 (methylcobalamin and adenosylcobalamin) to guarantee absorption - cyanide-free!
 In addition, these are one of the few vegan multis containing lichen-derived vitamin D3, rather than the ineffective vitamin D2.
 Your omega-3 fatty acids requirements will also be covered with the featured premium algae-derived omega-3.